Dog breeds that are admitted to the AKC Miscellaneous Class, more or less go through an

 also some Performance Events, but it is not until they are admitted to the official Stud Book that they

-can compete in regular classes and start earning championship points.
+can compete in regular conformation events and start earning championship points.

 Once a breed achieves official status, they are assigned to a breed